 Hardware Tests

 The HP ProBook 635 Aero G8 we reviewed comes with an AMD Ryzen 7U processor with integrated AMD Radeon 5800 Graphics.
 The device also comes with two 8GB (16GB) DDR4 3200MHz RAM, a 512GB NVMe SSD, and Wi-Fi 6 high-speed wireless support.
-It also supports the Bluetooth 5.0 protocol and comes pre-installed with Microsoft Windows 10 Pro, Office Home Student Edition, and Kingsoft WPS Office software.
+It also supports Bluetooth 5.0 and comes pre-installed with Microsoft Windows 10 Pro, Office Home Student Edition, and Kingsoft WPS Office.
 Its software packages also include HP Connection Optimizer, HP Hotkey Support, HP Noise Cancellation Software, HP Support Assistant, HP Power Manager, myHP, HP Privacy Settings, Touchpoint Customizer for Commercial, HP Notifications, and HP QuickDrop.

 Before the test commenced, we had to update the system to the latest version with version number 19042.1151.
 The motherboard BIOS version number is T83 Ver.01.02.00, and the office environment temperature is 26°C. Also, the notebook was charged to 100% and set to “performance mode” for all tests except the battery test.